johnpuddephatt/leedscommunityhomes/_drafts/temporary-office-support-help-needed.md

 #### **What’s it like working at Leeds Community Homes…….?**

 Leeds Community Homes currently has 3 members of staff - who are often out and about.
 We also have some associates working from the office at different times.
 When all 3 are in its busy, but at other times it can be quiet.
-The office is nice and warm, the building shared with other organisations including Zero Waste Leeds and the Empty Homes Doctor.
+The office is nice and warm, the building is home to LEDA Architects and shared with other organisations including Zero Waste Leeds, the Empty Homes Doctor and Angels.

 Our values and ethics are really important to us and its essential that everyone who works here shares those.